 Given this dramatic increase, employers need to ensure that their Form I-9 compliance practices meet federal requirements and closely follow the necessary steps in managing I-9 forms to avoid possible mistakes:

 - Newly hired as well as re-hired employees need to complete and sign Section 1 of Form I-9 no later than the first day of employment.
 This is why employers should consider providing the form and instructions for completion prior to the employee’s start date.
 Thus, employees can bring the completed form and associated verification documents with them on their first day of employment.

 - Employees have to present an original document or documents that show their identity and authorization to work in the U.S. within three business days of the date employment begins.
 New employees can present either one document showing both identity and employment authorization, or one document showing identity and another proving work authorization.
 It is of utmost importance for employers to closely examine the documents and determine if they appear to be genuine before accepting and documenting the information, signing the form, and returning the documents to the employee.
 In addition to this, employers can make copies of the identification documentation provided at the time of hire.
-Maintaining copies of supporting documents can show good faith during an audit and reduce fines, but also serve as a defense against discrimination claims.
+Maintaining copies of supporting documents can show good faith during Form I-9 audits and reduce fines, but also serve as a defense against discrimination claims.
 However, employers need to ensure that privacy and identity of their employees is protected at all times.